Th1nkK1D/gocr/README.md

 gocr --gentemp <charlist.txt> <fontfile.ttf>
 ```

-The templates of character list in `charlist.txt` with `fontfile.ttf` font will be generate in `/templates` directory
+The templates of character list in `charlist.txt` with `fontfile.ttf` fontface will be generated in `/templates` directory

 ### OCR
 ``` bash